next-drought/ai-evaluation-workshops/workshops/2025-convergence-evaluation-playbook/template/README.md

 }
 ```

+> [!NOTE]
+> **Module 2**
+> Evaluate the retrieval step used for RAG Use visualization techniques to iteratively understand the quality of your embeddings that will be used for semantic search during RAG.
+Use LLMs as judges to compute retrieval recall and precision metrics.

 ## 4. Run Evaluations (Module 2 & 3)

 To evaluate the agent's performance, first upload an evaluation dataset: